RRZE-HPC/GHOST/README.md

 `ccmake ..`

+See the section about [Code generation](#code-generation) for details on how to generate fast kernels.

 If you do not want to use the system compilers, invoke (c)cmake as follows (e.g., Intel Compilers):

 `CC=icc CXX=icpc ccmake ..`